emilycalvert/stipend_iquitos/README.md

 Within the repository you can find:
 * "housing.ipynb"- Analysis of the housing data.
 Here I focused on housing conditions and the costs associated with types of housing.
 The Peace Corps has strict regulations regarding housing.
-* "food_drink"- folder
+* "Iquitos2023food_beverage.ipyb"- Analysis of food and beverage expenses.
+Within this analysis of the food and beverage allowance, geographical comparison highlights the discrepancies in living costs amongst locales.
-  - "Iquitos2023food_beverage.ipyb"- Analysis of food and beverage expenses.
-Within this analysis of the food and beverage allowance, geographical comparison highlights the discrepancies in living costs amongst locals.
+* "sort_keys"- folder: to be used with the food and beverage analysis
   - "food_categories.csv"- The survey data had thousands of unformatted entries for different food items.
 Iteratively, I sorted each entry or item into this csv to structure the categories of food items for further analysis.
   - "ubigeo_codes.csv"- Geogaphic information columns with rows of zip code where other Volunteers are present.
 This allowed me to filter the data, analyze sample distribution, and append lat and long.